 - Check-in with your manager on your experience and near-term goals

-- Plan your initial book of business with your manager and begin introductions
+- Plan your initial book of business with your manager and begin introductions (your onboarding mentor or another teammate will shadow you as the first few times as you get the hang of the role)

 As onboarding progresses to around weeks 4 and 5, a new TA should begin practicing their use-case based demo scripts with their mentor and manager 1:1.
 When a TA and their mentor feel they have progressed enough in demo practice, the onboarding TA should schedule a demo review with their mentor and manager for agreed approval that the onboarding TA can lead customer calls.
 From this point of approval, an onboarding TA is ready to lead a customer demo.